How to Take Better Photos of Your Baby on Any Camera (including your phone!)

 • Get Real- Babies aren't always smiling and doing exactly what we want them to do.
 Make sure to capture the real moments.
 Whether that be them putting keys in their mouth, crawling under a bench or even crying, you'll want to remember all of those little things that drove you nuts in the moment (Of course, make sure your baby is safe and has no immediate needs BEFORE taking out the camera)

 • Get in the Photo!- Self explanatory, but so so important.
 I have a monthly reminder on my phone to make sure my husband takes at least one photo with me and my daughter in it per month.
 They grow so fast before they hit their one year mark, so the time is now!
 If you want to add some professional photos to the mix, but feel like you missed the newborn period and are in San Francisco or Marin, I can help!
 I am a lifestyle and family photographer who loves joyful in-home work.
-Use the navigation above to learn more.
+You can find out more about my newborn work here.

 Are you wanting to up-level your photograpy game?
 Want to learn how exactly to get in the frame in a flattering way, or how to take pictures in challenging light?